Crimthann mac Fidaig: Death

 King Crimthann was poisoned by his sister Mongfind in order for her son(s) to win the throne.
 She died from the act, having taken a sip to lull any suspicions her brother had.
 While on his travels throughout the kingdom of Munster, the poison took effect, and there he died.
 A cairn was hastily made for the king.

 The cairn is in one of three possible locations: the first being in Glenagross, Sixmilebridge, Co.
 Clare.
 The supposed location is known as 'Knock Righ Crimthann' (The hill of the king's death), and the remains of a cairn are still there today.
 The second location is in Ballycannon, Meelick, Co.
 Clare (Baile Cónan).
 Cónan was the supposed first name of the king.
 This is the location of the cairn, according to the Bard of Thomond, Michael Hogan.
 There are no known remains of a cairn there today.
 The third possible location is also in Glenagross: there are three antiquities in a north-south alignment; a standing stone, a ring barrow, and what is described as an 'archaeological complex'.

+Below is a possible and simplified pedigree for Crimthann mac Fidaig, based on Rawlinson B 502: